RUPESTRE (L.) P.V.Heath, 1984

 Sedum reflexum fa cristatum Praeger (1921)

-Description (according to IHSP, 2003) :
+Description (by 't Hart & Bleij in IHSP, 2003) :

 Cytology : 2n = 88, 112, 120

 P. rupestre is an allopolyploid.
 It evolved through polyploidization from a natural (sterile) hybrid of tetraploid P. forsterianum (2n = 48) and tetraploid P. erectum (2n = 64) some time after the last glaciation.
-The new subspecies (2n = 112) arose somewhere in the western Mediterranean region and being fully fertile, it spread successfully over the whole of western Europe ('t Hart & al. 1993a).
+The new species (2n = 112) arose somewhere in the western Mediterranean region and being fully fertile, it spread successfully over the whole of western Europe ('t Hart & al. 1993a).

 Ray Stephenson (Sedum, Cultivated Stonecrops, 1994, pp 122 - 123) :